taniomi/taniomi/README.md

 ### 👋 Hi, I’m @taniomi

+🌱 Learning
+  - python
+  - pandas
-- 🌱 I’m currently learning python, pandas, and SQL
+  - SQL
+  - statistics

-- 📫 You can reach me through: https://www.linkedin.com/in/milena-tanioka/
+📫 You can reach me through: https://www.linkedin.com/in/milena-tanioka/

 <!---
 taniomi/taniomi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.